jll63/yomm2/REFERENCE.md

 `inline` storage class, and thus can be placed in a header file and is a potential candidate for inlining.

+Note that inlining is only supported for implementations placed inside a container.
+Inlining implementations defined outside of a container would make no sense, as there would be no way of referencing them.

 See the documentation of `YOMM2_DECLARE_METHOD_CONTAINER` for more information on method containers.